Health and Counseling Centers at Ward & West Building, Second Floor

 - Alcohol and drug-related problems

-- Problems encountered in the university environment
+- Problems encountered in the TU environment

 The Counseling Center is staffed by psychologists, substance abuse clinicians, consulting psychiatrists, health educators, and other clinicians and counselors working under supervision.
 All services provided at the Counseling Center are confidential, and nearly all are provided free of charge.
 For more information or to make an appointment, call or drop by the Counseling Center.